cppit/libclangmm/docs/install.md

 ```

 ## Windows with Cygwin (https://www.cygwin.com/)
+**Make sure the PATH environment variable does not include paths to non-Cygwin cmake, make and g++.**

 Select and install the following packages from the Cygwin-installer:
 ```
 git cmake make gcc-g++ libclang-devel